-Generally, insurance leads are important to agents because their salaries are somewhat dependent on lead conversions.
-Sometimes, however, it is difficult for agents to find leads on their own, so they reach out to providers who sell leads that will ultimately help them scale their business and meet their quota.
+Generally, insurance leads are important to agents because their salaries depend on lead conversions.
+Sometimes, however, it is difficult for agents to find leads independently, so they reach out to providers who sell leads that will ultimately help them scale their business and meet their quota.

 These Are the Most Relevant Types of Insurance Leads